-The Portfolio Manager's overarching strategy is to identify those Microcap shares that are believed to be undervalued by the market, based on an assessment of the companies' future cash flows.
-Normally the Fund will hold between 35-65 stocks in companies with a market capitalisation of generally less than \$250m at the time of initial purchase.
-The Portfolio Manager searches for businesses that have exposure to growing markets or are benefiting from changes in market structure and are in a rapid growth phase of their life cycle.
+The Portfolio Manager's overarching strategy is to identify those small company shares that are believed to be undervalued by the market.
+Normally the Fund will hold between 30-90 stocks in companies with a market capitalisation of generally less than \$500m (at the time of initial purchase), which are selected for inclusion in the portfolio after a rigorous investment process.